PGCE Secondary History

 - how to develop pupils’ evidential thinking and chronological understanding

-- how to make big decisions about which period of history to teach and when to teach it.
+- making big decisions about the curriculum, e.g. which period of history to teach and when to teach it.
 In order to do this, the history tutors team work closely with mentors in schools, including school visits and training to ensure our high professional standards are maintained.

 Furthermore we organise trips to consider history learning in different contexts, as well as the value of local history and leading effective trips.
-In 2019 our cohort spent days at Windsor Castle, where they drew upon the Royal Archives in an exclusive tour, and the Museum of English Rural Life.
+In recent years we have taken our cohorts to Windsor Castle, to work with the Royal Archives there (including an exclusive tour) and we frequently work with the Museum of English Rural Life.

 Our course combines research and practice from the very beginning, developed through a huge amount of classroom-based teaching and subsequent reflection.